 I’ve no doubt more will be written about this epic estrangement, and in keeping with the freaky zeitgeist we’re introducing the Cave Pearl Projects first annual “Ugliest Deployment of the Year” contest.
 A worst-in-show collection of from coastal outflows, mangrove swamps and hydrogen sulfide pits:

-To qualify, these dogs had to run through the entire deployment because without primary data to support your hypothesis you’ve got nothing. (no matter what they look like on the outside…) You can’t just wave your hand and create alternative data because in research that’s called lying.
-Somehow, this not-so-subtle distinction has become blurred in America, where science itself now seems to be under attack.
-It’s remarkable that someone with such an obvious facility with numbers could fail to appreciate how economically valuable the insights from research can be.
+To qualify, these dogs had to run through the entire deployment because without primary data to support your hypothesis – you’ve got nothing. (no matter what they look like on the outside…) You can’t just wave your hand and create alternative data because in research that’s called lying.
+Somehow, this not-so-subtle distinction has become blurred in the media, where science itself now seems to be under attack.
+It’s remarkable that someone with a “natural instinct for science“, and an obvious facility with numbers could fail to appreciate how valuable the insights from research can be.

 I’m genuinely concerned that if the the U.S. continues to turn inward, choosing a path towards declining health and social outcomes, it will become less appealing to the kind of entrepreneurs that built the country in the first place.
 The winners-take-all legislation rolling out of Washington these days threatens to eliminate the things that make risk-taking innovation possible.
 An important nugget that policy wonks always seem to forget was eloquently summarized in Jennifer Romolini’s Career Advice article:

 “You’ll Suck at Everything the First Time You Do It.